Middle School Overnight Trips Encourage Teamwork, Independence, & Leadership

 “The 8th Grade SEEK trips… are always one of the highlights of the students’ 8th grade year,” noted 8th Grade Dean Alison Miller.
 “The trips are jam-packed with all kinds of activities and students really are immersed in the location they visit.”

-Eighth grader Ken E. ’30, who traveled to D.C., said one of the highlights was the ropes course because “it was physically challenging… and it revolved around teamwork and collaboration with my peers.”
+Classmate Ken E. ’30, who traveled to D.C., said one of the highlights of his SEEK trip was the ropes course because “it was physically challenging… and it revolved around teamwork and collaboration with my peers.”

 In addition to visiting landmarks such as Capitol Hill, the Lincoln Monument, the Smithsonian’s National Air and Space Museum, and Folger Shakespeare Library, Ken said he enjoyed being able to independently walk around Union Station and National Harbor to get meals with friends.
 He also enjoyed bonding time with faculty, including Science Teacher Ms. Hyo Kim, who joined him and his friends in a game of “Mafia.”